JIllWesterfelhaus/Portfolio2/README.md

 This is an assignment for NU Coding Bootcamp.
 It consists of a revised and updated portfolio showing my work for the Northwestern University Coding Bootcamp.

 ## Motivation
-The purpose of this project is to update Professional Materials and build towards becoming employer competitive.
+The purpose of this project is to update Professional Materials, show recent work,  and build towards becoming employer competitive.

 ## Build Status
 This project is complete.